Connecticut has had a creative bent since at least the Age of Impressionism.

 This charming yet elegant art museum overlooks Mystic’s harbor.

 It’s a small art gallery, but entrance is free and worth visiting for both its rotating exhibitions as well as its beautiful grounds.

 27) Mashantucket Pequot Museum & Research Center

-The sheer size of this museum alone is noteworthy.
+The sheer size of this museum in Ledyard, Connecticut, alone is noteworthy.